 Kevin Smith, DNP, FNP, FAANP

-Kevin Smith, Chief Medical Information Officer at Zipnosis, has been a leader in innovative care delivery since 1999.
+Kevin Smith served as Chief Medical Information Officer at Zipnosis through December 2018.
+He has been a leader in innovative care delivery since 1999.
 In both clinical practice and his doctoral studies, he has focused on innovative applications of technology, clinical decision support, and analytics to drive clinical quality improvement.
 Dr. Smith is adjunct faculty at the University of Minnesota School of Nursing, a Fellow of the American Association of Nurse Practitioners, and a member of the American Telemedicine Association, HIMSS, AMIA, and the National Speakers Association.